 - For this reason, any child or young person with the diagnostic criteria for Covid-19 should isolate with their family and apply for a test

-What are the RCGP top tips for assessing febrile children at present?
+What are the current RCGP top tips for assessing febrile children?

 - Clinical assessment should include vital signs even when consulting remotely

 - Consider asking if the family own their own thermometer or pulse oximeter

 - Describe to the parent / carer how to perform a capillary refill test and observe it being completed